 The enterprise, company, legal person as indicated in the data entered in the order from (hereinafter referred to as Customer)

 For the purposes of this agreement, the Customer hereby declares to be aware that:

-b) for the purposes of this agreement, every document, data, product, transaction -also through the Internet - displaying the name, trade mark, logo or other similar material by Bancomail, fall exclusively within the responsibility and liability of Neosoft, for which they constitute a valid equivalence in all respects without limitations or exclusions, except in the event of unlawful use by unauthorized third parties.
+b) for the purposes of this Agreement, any document, data, product, transaction -also via Internet - using Bancomail's name, trademark, logo or other similar material, are to be considered of exclusive relevance and liability of Neosoft, for which they constitute a valid equivalence in all respects without limitations or exclusions, except in the event of unlawful use by unauthorized third parties.